btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-LightningNetwork.md

 First if your funds are in channel, you need to close channel and wait for them to get back to your on-chain wallet in Spark.
 (144 blocks in most cases).

-Next, you need to toogle the console mode.
+Next, you need to toggle the console mode.
 Click on the version link at the left corner bottom of the Spark wallet [explained above](FAQ-LightningNetwork.md#lightning-network-c-lightning-faq)

 That should toggle the settings.
 Click > Console.

 In console mode there are help commands.
-The command needed for withdrwawing from an on-chain wallet is called `withdraw`.
+The command needed for withdrawing from an on-chain wallet is called `withdraw`.

 ```
 withdraw destination satoshi [feerate] [minconf]